dbonach/cs50web-2018-project0/README.md

 We were told to choose any subject that we are interested in.
 I decided to make a page about the main free resources that have helped me in my path to learn programming and web development.
 I've tried to keep it simple and clear.

-If you know anything similar to CS50 courses, please let me know (:

 The project is hosted on github pages, you can check it out [clicking here](https://dbonach.github.io/cs50web-2018-project0/).

 <br />